kristianmandrup/gmaps-autocomplete-rails/README.md

 ## autoCompleteInit

 The function `autoCompleteInit`, called on an instance of GmapsCompleter, can takes an option hash.
-Currently only [region](https://developers.google.com/maps/documentation/geocoding/#RegionCodes) and `country` can be used.
+Currently only [region](https://developers.google.com/maps/documentation/geocoding/#RegionCodes), `country`  and `autocomplete` can be used.

 Example: